firezone/firezone/docs/docs/authenticate/oidc/azuread.mdx

 ---

-Firezone supports Single Sign-On (SSO) using Azure Active Directory through the generic OIDC connector.
+Firezone supports Single Sign-On (SSO) using Azure Active Directory through the generic generic OIDC connector.
 This guide will walk you through how to obtain the following config settings required for the integration:

 1. `discovery_document_uri`: The